-First Australians have a unique and complex process to overcome grief that ensures as communities we can move past death and commemorate those we have lost with consideration and celebration.
-The base of Aboriginal and Torres Strait Islander societies is the concept of community rather than individual.
-This means that an experience of loss impacts on and changes whole communities as much as individuals within them.
+Aboriginal and Torres Strait Islander societies are based around the concept of community rather than the individual.
+This means that an experience of loss impacts whole communities just as much as the individuals within them.

-Out on community when someone passes away, the whole community comes together to share that sorrow.
-Through a process called Sorry Business (a period of cultural practices following the death of a community member), communities and individuals are able to properly mourn the loss of a loved one.
+Out on community when someone passes away, the whole community comes together to share that sorrow through a process called Sorry Business.
+Sorry Business is a period of cultural practices that take place after someone's death.

-Widespread ceremonies of Sorry Business are held around the bereavement and funerals for a deceased person.
-However, on some occasions, Sorry Business may also be conducted to mark the experience of grief or loss around other circumstances.
-An example of this would be mourning the loss of land or land degradation, such as when a Native Title application is abandoned and connection to country goes unrecognised.
-Some communities feel the loss of cultural connection or land as painfully as they would the loss of a member of the community, reflecting the integral connection communities have with the land.
+Sorry Business includes ceremonies held around the bereavement and/or funerals for a deceased person.
+Sorry Business may also be conducted to mark the experience of grief or loss in other circumstances.
+An example of this would be mourning the loss of land or land degradation, such as when a Native Title application is abandoned and so our connection to Country goes unrecognised.
+Some communities feel the loss of connection to culture or land as painfully as they would feel the loss of a person.
+This shows the deep connection our communities have with the land.

-Funerals are held after an extended period of ceremony which can last a few days, weeks, or even months.
-A person's obligations to participate in these ceremonies (or Sorry Business) is determined by the status of the deceased person and an individual's kinship relation with them (for more information on kinship).
+Funerals are held after an extended period of ceremony which can last days, weeks, or even months.
+A person's obligations to participate in these ceremonies (or Sorry Business) is determined by the status of the deceased person and an individual's kinship relation to them.